Cian Hayes: Rochdale (loan)

 On 5 October 2023, Fleetwood sent Hayes on a one-month loan to National League side Rochdale Having had his loan spell extended by a further month, he was recalled by his parent club on 28 November 2023.
 On 1 February 2024 he returned to the club on loan until the end of the season.

 Peterborough United

 On 3 July 2024, Hayes signed for EFL League One side Peterborough United on a three-year deal.

+Following the conclusion of the 2025–26 season, the club announced that Hayes had been transfer listed.

+Rochdale

+On 2 July 2026, Hayes signed for EFL League Two side Rochdale on a three-year deal for an undisclosed fee.

 International career

 On 4 October 2021, Hayes was called up to the Republic of Ireland U19 squad for the first time, for their double header of friendlies against Sweden U19 in Marbella, Spain.
 He made his underage international debut on 11 October 2021 in a 1–1 draw with Sweden.
 He scored his first international goal on 29 March 2022, scoring in a 4–0 win over Armenia U19 in a 2022 UEFA European Under-19 Championship qualifying Elite round game, on what was his 5th cap for the side.